 Hello, Björn here!
 I do love sound in all aspects!
 Love playing with others, exploring sounds, creating them, listen them, share them.
 Music and instruments has always appeared as a play for me, the piano we had at home when I was small became a funny toy for me as well as different kitchen utensils.
 Got a reel-to-reel tape recorder when I was 10 which I played with in many ways.
 In my teens I started to play with bands when the punk movement was coming along.
 Later on feeling creatively restricted with my electronic engineering works and was lucky that I could shift into music production/engineering and that got me deeper into listening.
 Love of radio, cinema, travelling, teaching/learning, playing and listening together, improvising in music and cooking are big parts of my life.
 Got in contact with Pauline Oliveros and the network of Deep Listening around 2000.
 My engagement in the Avatar Orchestra Metaverse and different headphone festivals got me into telematic performance.
 I got my Deep Listening Certificate in 2015.
 Looking forward to listen and interact with you all! http://www.miulew.org/, https://soundcloud.com/miulew/

 Hello, my name is Michael.
 Music has been an important part of my life as far back as I can remember.
 I always followed my own path as an independent musician and composer.
 Over the years, as I developed a deeper meditation practice I began to see a convergence in my musical and contemplative lives.
-Through the gift that is Deep Listening and the path laid forth by Pauline Oliveros, Heloise Gold and IONE, meditation and music have merged into one every evolving universe of creativity and exploration.
+Through the gift that is Deep Listening and the path laid forth by Pauline Oliveros, Heloise Gold, and IONE, meditation and music have merged into one ever-evolving universe of creativity and exploration.
 Having dedicated my life to the Art of Listening I now exclusively create ambient soundscapes that incorporate frequencies, field recordings, and music for various levels of consciousness from active listening to deep sleep.
 I feel music can be a therapeutic and healing form of connection with our inner and outer reality.
-I look forward to continuing the ever-expanding journey of Deep Listening with you all! http://soundoflistening.com/
+I am a Certified Music Practitioner offering music for healing to the ill and dying through the Music for Healing and Transition Program.
+I am also an editor, producer, webmaster with Science and Nonduality, and a composer on a team creating music as psychedelic therapy at Wavepaths.
+I also host a weekly “mindfulness of sound” meditation group every Friday on Zoom called Sound Sangha.
+I am listening forward to continuing the ever-expanding journey of Deep Listening with you all! http://soundoflistening.com/

 Hello everyone!
 So happy to be moving with you this year!
 I am an instructor in music education and harp at Lawrence University, on the Smithsonian Folkways committee on music education, Music Education Curator at the Mile of Music, and mother of three beautiful souls.
 I love living and teaching in both worlds of public school and university with kids of all ages.
 The spirit of Play is at the center of everything I do, and I believe that children are our wisest teachers.
 I believe that Music Making Is A Birthright and love to create spaces for people to unleash their inner musician and to develop their innate musicianship.
 I infuse Deep Listening into all my work with elementary, college, and community students, and have enjoyed the spaciousness, depth, and warmth of these experiences.
 What a privilege to be on this path with you!